Investing taxes in Spain

 Total tax: €4,500 on €22,000 = 20.45% effective rate

-Losses from investment sales offset gains in the same year.
+Losses from investment sales offset gains in the same year, and up to 25% of dividend income.
 Excess losses carry forward for four years.
-Unlike Italy, Spain also allows capital losses to offset up to 25% of dividend income in the same year — a genuinely more flexible treatment.
+This makes tax loss harvesting — deliberately realising losses to offset gains or dividend income — both legal and effective in Spain.
+Unlike Italy, Spain also allows capital losses to offset dividend income in the same year, a more flexible treatment.
+Crucially, there is no Spanish equivalent of the US wash-sale rule: you can sell an ETF to realise a loss and repurchase it immediately without forfeiting the tax benefit.

 Why mutual funds beat ETFs for tax in Spain